Lars Nootbaar Preview, Player Props: Cardinals vs. Reds

-The St. Louis Cardinals, including Lars Nootbaar (.294 slugging percentage in past 10 games, including no home run), take on starting pitcher Connor Phillips and the Cincinnati Reds at Busch Stadium, Saturday at 7:15 PM ET.
+The St. Louis Cardinals, including Lars Nootbaar (batting .235 in his past 10 games, with two doubles, a home run, five walks and three RBI), battle starting pitcher Hunter Greene and the Cincinnati Reds at Busch Stadium, Sunday at 3:15 PM ET.

-In his last game he had a hitless showing (0-for-2) against the Reds.
+In his most recent game, he racked up three RBI (going 2-for-4 with a home run and a walk) against the Reds.

 Sportsbook Promo Codes